Who needs a licence and how to apply

 - a civil penalty fine of up to £30,000

-- rent repayment orders, where you'll have to pay back up to 12 months of the rent you collected
+- rent repayment orders, where you may have to pay back up to 12 months of the rent you collected

 For more information about the HMO reform, please download the GOV.UK website licensing reform document.